lanl/LaGriT/docs/pages/docs/commands/PSET.md

 <pre>
 <b>pset</b>/pset_name/<b>region</b> or <b>mregion</b> / region_name / ifirst,ilast,istride
 </pre>
-will return all nodes that are in the specified region or mregion.
+will return all nodes that are in the specified region or mregion as given by its `region_name`.